Business External Process Guide

 As more external submissions come in, refine your process with:

 Need help modeling an external process?
-Contact our solutions team — we’ll help you build the right flow in AnyDB.
+Contact our solutions team and we’ll help you build the right flow in AnyDB.

 Start organizing your business data and workflows today.